Sherif Mahmoud, BSc(Pharm), MSc, PhD, FNCS

 About

-Dr. Sherif Mahmoud is a clinical professor at the Faculty of Pharmacy and Pharmaceutical Sciences, University of Alberta.
+Dr. Sherif Mahmoud is a Clinical Professor and the Associate Dean, Academic, at the Faculty of Pharmacy and Pharmaceutical Sciences, University of Alberta.
 He is also a neurocritical care clinical pharmacist at the University of Alberta Hospital.
 He received his BSc (Pharm) degree and Master’s in Clinical Pharmacy from Ain-Shams University and his PhD in pharmacokinetics from the University of Alberta.
-He has been involved in pharmacy practice for more than 20 years where he had many roles as a clinician, researcher and educator.
+This is in addition to his clinical research training at Harvard Medical School.
+He has been involved in pharmacy practice for more than 25 years where he had many roles as a clinician, researcher, educator and leader.
 Dr. Mahmoud’s research areas include epilepsy, antiseizure medications, neurocritical care pharmacotherapy and altered action and disposition of drugs in critical illness.
 Dr. Mahmoud studies how neurological injury and other patient factors alter the pharmacokinetics and pharmacodynamics of drugs, an important avenue for personalized pharmacotherapy.
-This in addition to teaching patient assessment skills in various practice settings.
+This is in addition to teaching patient assessment skills in various practice settings.
 His approach to patient assessment is unique and exceptional as acknowledged by his students and peers.
-Dr. Mahmoud is a recipient of numerous awards and has numerous publications throughout his career.
 In addition, he is the sole editor of “Patient Assessment in Clinical Pharmacy: A Comprehensive Guide”, an indispensable resource for pharmacists looking to learn or improve crucial patient assessment skills relevant to all pharmacy practice settings.
 Dr. Mahmoud is actively involved with the Neurocritical Care Society committees including the research and pharmacy leadership committees.
 Dr. Mahmoud received multiple accolades for his role in neurocritical care and he is inducted as Fellow of the Neurocritical Care Society (FNCS) for his exceptional service, academic excellence, and leadership in the field of Neurocritical care.
+His work has significantly advanced personalized pharmacotherapy and patient care in neurocritical settings.
+In recognition of his career journey, Dr. Mahmoud got named as the Canadian Pharmacists Association 2024 Canadian Pharmacist of the Year.

 Dr. Mahmoud's Lab Website - Neurotherapeutics and Clinical Pharmacokinetics Laboratory (Neuro-CPK)